 WHISTLEBLOWER SUMMIT GENERAL FILM & SCREENPLAY COMPETITION

-Contemporary features, documentaries and from around the world that demonstrate a bold commitment to the themes of whistleblowing, First Amendment, civil rights and human rights; and display excellence in cinematic craft and innovation in storytelling.
+Contemporary features, documentaries, shorts and screenplays from around the world that demonstrate a bold commitment to the themes of whistleblowing, First Amendment, civil rights and human rights; and display excellence in cinematic craft and innovation in storytelling.

 Features – films and/or documentaries are 41 minutes or longer.